Honest comparison

 Are ADRs a replacement for enterprise architecture modeling?

-No — they're different jobs.
+No. They're different jobs.
 ArchiMate models are top-down architectural views (stakeholders, capabilities, processes, applications, technology).
 ADRs are decisions captured at the moment of choice.
 Many organizations use both: ArchiMate for the model, ADRs for the decisions that shaped it.